 It is important that you prepare for the visit so you can provide an update of your child’s progress and report any learning concerns you may have.
 The meeting will focus on what the child can do, has achieved, and can understand, rather than the work that is completed.
 You may like to prepare a report on your child’s progress.

-The Home Education Policy and Procedures (Appendix A) outline what you and the moderator can discuss at the meeting and ways you can show your child’s progress.
+The Home Education Procedures (Appendix A) outline what you and the moderator can discuss at the meeting and ways you can show your child’s progress.

 For more information about home education, contact your local education regional office.

 There are many sites available that provide information on teaching and learning resources, networking groups, tertiary courses and career pathways.
 We encourage you to use the resources below to search for information and resources.